 Sometimes simple is best.
-Cross stitch looks fresh and modern when finished in a wood hoop, and it's easier than you think to do.
+Cross stitch and hand embroidery looks fresh and modern when finished in a wood hoop, and it's easier than you think to do.
 Follow these steps for a beautiful finish ever time.

 - Wood embroidery hoop

 - Felt sheet big enough to cover the hoop

 Your cross stitch or hand embroidery piece may look clean on the surface, but oils from your hands have likely collected on the fabric while you stitched, so washing and ironing is an important first step.
 Follow our washing instructions to prepare your stitching for framing.